• Skip to main content

 Jump to Recipe Print Recipe

-These skillet pork chops come together in just 20 minutes in your cast-iron skillet and can be cooked on your camp stove, grill, or over the campfire.
-For this easy camping meal, tender chops are lightly breaded and smothered in a creamy make-ahead mushroom sauce.
+These cast iron skillet pork chops come together in just 20 minutes in your cast-iron skillet and can be cooked on your camp stove, grill, over the campfire, or on your stovetop at home.
+For this easy skillet meal, tender chops are lightly breaded and smothered in a creamy make-ahead mushroom sauce.

 A skillet filled with pork chops with mushroom gravy, a bowl of roasted potatoes, and a bowl of mushrooms on top of some plates.